 Prepare yourself with an emergency kit to last you throughout the season.
-Whether you need to scrape the ice off of your windscreen or your stranded in the treacherous weather, this kit should contain everything you need.
+Whether you need to scrape the ice off of your windscreen or you’re stranded in the treacherous weather, this kit should contain everything you need.

-Jumper Cables – These are a must have all year round however, cold weather can be extremely hard on your car battery.
+- Jumper Cables – These are a must have all year round however, cold weather can be extremely hard on your car battery.

-Torch – With the dark evenings, a torch is a must have if your car does break down in the middle of nowhere.
+- Torch – With the dark evenings, a torch is a must have if your car does break down in the middle of nowhere.

-Blankets – Again, if your car does break down a blanket will come in handy.
+- Blankets – Again, if your car does break down a blanket will come in handy.
 Add a couple to your kit just in case.

-Food & Water – Carry a few water bottles and non-perishable food items.
+- Food & Water – Carry a few water bottles and non-perishable food items.

-First Aid Kit – A basic first aid kit with all the essentials.
+- First Aid Kit – A basic first aid kit with all the essentials.

-Reflective Marker – A reflective triangle will help other road users see you and your vehicle.
+- Reflective Marker – A reflective triangle will help other road users see you and your vehicle.

-Thick Cardboard – This can be placed under your tyres if you get stuck in snow to help provide better traction.
+- Thick Cardboard – This can be placed under your tyres if you get stuck in snow to help provide better traction.

-Shovel – Carry a snow shovel in the boot of your car.
+- Shovel – Carry a snow shovel in the boot of your car.